 Quid Novi Foundation is an institute for Economic Policy Analysis, based in The Hague (The Netherlands).
-Our mission is to deliver high standard research, translated into policy language to contribute to the policy debate in a sound and meaningful way.
+Quid Novi researchers perform economic and quantitative analyses and translate their results into policy advice to contribute to the public debate in a sound and meaningful way.
 Quid Novi brings new facts and figures that may act as a catalyst to economic reform in The Netherlands and across the European Union.

 Quid Novi's mission is to improve the understanding of the role of markets in solving economic and social problems by performing high standard economic research translated into policy recommendations on the themes of Health Insurance and Markets, Energy and Environment, Financial Markets and Taxation, and more generally European versus Domestic affairs.

 Quid Novi's vision is to be the leading think tank in producing the most original academic research papers that add valuable new arguments to existing debates, both in academia and in the policy world.
 As it is this kind of "Translational Science" that will bring brilliance and common sense together.

 2014 "Trading on the Revolution: How the EU can benefit from the American shale gas revolution"

 2014 New Direction Foundation publishes The Tax Burden of Typical Workers, in the EU 28; 2014 Edition

 It’s Energy Costs, Stupid

 Last week, Jeroen Dijsselbloem, the Dutch Finance Minister and chairman of the Eurogroup called for improvements in Europe’s investment climate.
 He specifically requested an investigation into the difference between lagging investment in European economies and increased investment in the United States.
 Any assessment of the investment climate will need to discuss the effects of Europe’s significantly higher industrial energy costs.
 More...